hukerszbb/thirdKind/README.md

   > channel with restricted services.
 For instance, novel work that
   > leverages advances in SDR and satellite waveform technolo-
   > gies demonstrates the reuse of existing MEOSAR resources

+* **The Design of a Flexible, Interoperable Navigation Signal for Future Lunar Missions, NASA 2025**: <https://ntrs.nasa.gov/citations/20250000725>

+  > The LunaNet Interoperability Specification (LNIS) is a set of standards currently under development by NASA, ESA, and JAXA, which define a common, interoperable set of services and interfaces for
+  > lunar communication and navigation.
+The LNIS includes specifications for the GNSS-like Augmented Forward Signal (AFS).

+* **Cold Electronics for Lunar Missions, NASA 2025**: <https://ntrs.nasa.gov/api/citations/20250008583/downloads/20250008583.pdf>

+  > no cold capable avionics architecture meeting requirements like those of lunar
+  > surface missions has yet been fully implemented.
+Studies and technology readiness level (TRL)
+  > 32 prototypes show the feasibility of such an architecture, but none has yet been fully built,
+  > qualified, or fielded.

+  > Microcontrollers and field programmable gate arrays (FPGAs) are important to run the system or
+  > spacecraft, and COTS/MIL testing reveals that many COTS/MIL FPGAs start to behave poorly
+  > at temperatures as high as -123 °C (150 K).
+There are some candidates such as the Artix7 FPGA,
+  > which seem to have good performance down to -269 °C (4 K) except for increased jitter

+  > SiGe is an alternative that has reliable performance at extremely low temperatures.
+SiGe exploits
+  > HBTs which are not prone to hot carrier damage.
+Fairly complex IC can be rendered in SiGe.

+  > Once avionics are warmed up to operating temperatures, the MBC then begins methodically
+  > activating the power distribution system to power up the avionics.
+The highest priorities are mission dependent but are likely to be the radio transmitter, flight computer, and data network.
+  > With the flight computer active, the power management can be taken over by a software module
+  > in the flight computer.
+With the data system, flight computer and RF communications
+  > reestablished the spacecraft can resume interaction with mission control as necessary for the
+  > mission.

 ## ESA Handbooks